mmagnus/rna-tools/docs/source/tools.rst

 ClaRNA (contacts classification)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: ClaRNA requires some extra libraires, not required by other tools in the package, that's why they are not included in the main installation configuration.
-To install these libraries in proper version, type "pip install rna-tools simplejson networkx==1.8.1".

 If you want to calculate "Interaction Network Fidelity (INF) and not only" see also rna_calc_inf_.

 .. rna_calc_inf_: https://rna-tools.readthedocs.io/en/latest/tools.html#rna-calc-inf